AvtsVivek/LearnVsExt/src/tasks/901070-SimpleIntraTextAdornment/ReadMe.md

 ## How this project is built.

-1. Start with regular VSix project, and make it a MEF component.
+1. Start with regular VSix project.

-2.
+2. Add new item EditorClassifier.
+This adds many references and also makes this an MEF component.
+Now just delete the set of files added in this step.

+3.

 ## References
 1.